 6 Layer stuffed cabbage rolls on top of sauerkraut: Place the rinsed and drained sauerkraut in an even layer on the bottom of a 5 or 6 quart thick-bottomed pot, such as a Dutch oven.
 Place the cabbage rolls on top of the sauerkraut.

-7 Add tomato purée, simmer for an hour: Pour the diluted tomato purée over the cabbage rolls.
+7 Simmer the rolls: Mix the cup of water with the cup of tomato purée and pour over the cabbage rolls.
 Heat on high to bring the liquid to a boil, then reduce the heat to low, cover the pot, and cook the cabbage rolls on a low simmer for one hour.

-8 Remove cabbage rolls, add sour cream to sauerkraut to make sauce: Remove the stuffed cabbage rolls from the pot and place on warm dish.
+8 Make the sauce: Remove the stuffed cabbage rolls from the pot and place on a warm dish.
 Slowly stir the sour cream into the sauerkraut.
 Bring to a simmer and let cook for about 5 minutes.

 9 Serve: Use a slotted spoon to lift the creamy sauerkraut sauce onto a serving platter.
 Arrange the stuffed cabbage rolls on top of the sauerkraut and spoon some sauce over them as well.
 Serve remaining sauce on the side.